rufusst/PSAM_1028/Week2_ClassNotes.md

 ```

-### Then we Calculated the amount of seconds in someone's age
+### Then we Calculated the amount of seconds in someone's age:

 ```ruby